sodafoundation/documentation/content/guides/_index.md

 ---
-title: Tutorials and Guides
+title: API Spec and Guides
-weight: 50
+weight: 5
-pre: "<b>5. </b>"
+pre: ""
 chapter: true
 ---

-### Chapter 5

-# Tutorials and Guides
+# API Spec and Guides

-Find all the user guides, developer guides, installer guides and tutorials related to OpenSDS.
+Find the API Spec, all the user guides, developer guides, installer guides and tutorials related to OpenSDS.

 {{%children style="h3" description="true" %}}